Nand Kumar Sai

-Nand Kumar Sai (born 1 January 1946) is an Indian politician and a member of the Bharatiya Janata Party (BJP).
-He was elected to Lok Sabha, 1989–1991 and 1996–1998, from Raigarh (Lok Sabha constituency) when it was in Madhya Pradesh.
+Nand Kumar Sai (born 1 January 1946) is an Indian politician.
+He is a former member of the Indian National Congress and also Bharatiya Janata Party.
+He was elected to the Lok Sabha, 1989–1991 and 1996–1998, from Raigarh (Lok Sabha constituency) when it was in Madhya Pradesh.
 In 2004 he was elected a member of the 14th Lok Sabha representing Surguja constituency of Chhattisgarh.
-He was a Rajya Sabha MP from Chhattisgarh later.
+He was elected a Rajya Sabha MP from Chhattisgarh in 2009 and 2010.
+He remained an MP until 2016.

 Early life

-Nand Kumar Sai was born in the small village of Bhagora in the Jashpur district of the Indian state of Madhya Pradesh.
+Nand Kumar Sai was born on 1 January 1946 in the small village of Bhagora in the Jashpur district, Jashpur State (now a part of the Indian state of Chhattisgarh.
 His father was Likhan Sai and his mother was Rupani Devi.
 He was born into a family of farmers and went on to secure a master's degree in political science from the N.E.S.
 College formerly Ravishankar University.

 Political career

-Since student life, deeply moved by the economic plight of Adivasies due to the consumption of liquor and dissuaded them from consumption of liquor, he even went to the extent of giving up the consumption of salt in his food since 1970 to dissuade them from consumption of liquor.
+Since student life, he was deeply moved by the economic plight of Adivasis due to the consumption of liquor and dissuaded them from consumption of liquor, even going to the extent of giving up the consumption of salt in his food since 1970 to dissuade them from consumption of liquor.